Explore the world of illuminating light and contemporary art at the world’s largest light art museum.

 Explore a variety of exciting installations with contemporary and modern art.

-Become surrounded by light, color, and art in an interactive museum concept.
+Be surrounded by light, colour, and art in the interactive museum.

 Learn about the history and significance of famous light-based art pieces.